moisesjbc/JDB/README.md

 - Add an "End of demo" screen with contact information.
 - Build DEB package.
 - Build for Windows.
-- Add a game over screen to survival mode.
+- Add a game over screen (to both campaign and survival modes).

 ### Future releases